CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Definition of responsibilities (separation of functions) **

-Responsibilities and competencies within the information security organization (or IS organization for short) must be clearly defined and assigned.
+Responsibilities and competences within the information security organization (or IS organization for short) must be clearly defined and assigned.
 In addition, substitution regulations must be ensured for all important functions.

 ** Definition of communication channels **